 Anafiotika is a true maze of streets that are worth getting lost on.
-At one point, we entered an are covered in graffiti, and some can be seen in the collage below:
+At one point, we entered an area covered in graffiti, and some can be seen in the images below:

-At another point, we ended up climbing and climbing, until finally reaching the highest streets of the neighborhood.
-After some nice glimpses of the city over the rooftops in Anafiotika, we tried to find my parents to continue together our family trip to Athens.
+At another point, we ended up climbing and climbing, until we finally reached the highest streets in the neighborhood.
+After some nice glimpses of the city over the rooftops in Anafiotika, we tried to find my parents to continue together with our family trip to Athens.

 Once we found them, we all looked for a place to have a drink, as it was Beer O’Clock.
 Well, that’s the name my mom gave to the break we had around noon, to have a refreshing drink in the shade, before lunch.

-It wasn’t always beer, though.
+It wasn’t always drinking beer, however.
 This time, only Mathieu and my dad went for beers.
 I chose a lemonade and my mom took a fancy frappé.

-The setting was really nice.
-The street is actually a terraced stairway, with taverns and cafés on the steps and on the streets leading to the stairs.
+The setting was beautiful.
+The street is a terraced stairway, with taverns and cafés on the steps and the streets leading to the stairs.
 The Old Tavern of Psaras, where we had our drinks, also offers a nice view of Athens.

 Friendship and inclusion in Athens

-After our drinks we wandered a bit in the rest of Plaka.
+After our drinks, we wandered a bit in the rest of the Plaka.
 And, at one point, Mathieu pointed out to me that we were in an area where all the bushes had bells in them.
 We went to check them out and saw the following message attached:

 Congratulations!
 You’ve just found out “Best Buddies Bell” & it’s yours!

 Help us spread friendship and inclusion for all.
 Post a picture of the bell to social media with the hashtags #LetsBeFriends #BestBuddiesBells #Filarakia.